14 Email Design Best Practices to Improve Email Performance

 How?
 Let me tell you.

-Similarly, a well-designed email is not just about visual appeal; it has to be functional and help you connect with your audience, sell them your products, and improve your email marketing ROI.
-But, creating a promising email design is difficult, and there are many components of an email that have to be designed appropriately to get favourable results.
+But, creating a promising email design is difficult, and there are many components of an email that have to be designed appropriately to get favorable results.

 14 Email design best practices

-We have brought you a list of email design best practices covering all the different components of an email that you should make use of in 2023.
+We have brought you a list of email design best practices covering all the different components of an email that you should make use of to take your email design to the next level.

 1. Make sure your email design is on-brand

-Here, Mailmodo creates emails with their signature color palette and has a consistent design that matches their brand.
+Here, Mailmodo creates emails with their signature color palette using their HTML email builder and has a consistent design that matches their brand.

 Brand logo in email header for brand recognition